 8.30am, get up, get dressed and grab some breakfast

-9.15am load up the jeeps and head for the beach
+9.15am load up the jeeps with the surfboards, gear and food and head for the beach

 10am slither into your wetsuit and hit the waves